Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 date = 2024-11-07
 lastmod = 2024-11-23
 draft = false
+summary = 'How do you run a rock band and avoid endless arguing, frustration, and eventual breakup?'
 +++

 How do you run a rock band and avoid endless arguing, frustration, and eventual